Why do we have to graft vines?

 It was brought to Europe in the middle of the 19th century from North America.
 In 1874 it was the first time that it was found in Germany.

-Today, phylloxera is still a problem.
-California had to uproot thousands of hectars of vineyards, because the phylloxera found its way over the Rocky Mountains.
+Today, Phylloxera is still a problem.
+California had to uproot thousands of hectares of vineyards, because the Phylloxera found its way over the Rocky Mountains.
 Some of the rootstocks used there e.g. "AXR1" were not tolerant enough to it.
 This was a good chance for Phylloxera to spread quite fast and consequently lots of vineyards died.

-For some years, we here in Germany and other countries can also recognize an increasingly occurance of phylloxera.
-For that reason everybody should only plant grafted vines, so everybody who still plants own rooted vines damages the commonalty.
+For some years, we here in Germany and other countries can also recognize an increasingly occurrence of Phylloxera.
+For that reason, everybody should only plant grafted vines, so everybody who still plants own rooted vines damages the commonalty.

 Most of the rootstocks we use today are only tolerant and not resistant, this means if the population of Phylloxera is too high, they will also degenerate.

 The above ground living individuals bit the leaves, and then a gall emerges at the underside of the leaves with a small hole one the upperside.
 In this gall the Phylloxera lays more than 1000 eggs.

 You can see an adult Phylloxera (ca. 1 mm) and many newly-laid eggs around it.

 Some of the lice hatching out of the eggs stay on the leaves and lay again eggs in a gall, others go into the ground an attack the roots.

 Here you can see Phylloxera in the soil, sucking on a root.